 Let's take these things to heart and apply them in our own lives now by the help of the Holy Spirit.
 Ask the Holy Spirit to do that, and He will give you victory over the devil's temptations.

-Author's note: I also recommend reading my articles, Your Identity in Christ, Fasting, Sins That Will Keep You From Heaven, The Forgotten Sin of Worldliness, The Kingdom of Darkness, Demonology 101, Pleasing the Lord, Success in God's Eyes, For the Glory of God Alone, Piercing the Darkness, Demons Disguised as Humans, Jesus Christ Descended into Hell, The Evil Nephilim Giants, Rock, Rap, and Reggae Music -- Five Divine Revelations, Alcohol and Cigarettes -- Ten Divine Revelations, Angelica Zambrano Hell and Heaven, and Godly Attire & Adornment -- Seven Divine Revelations, as well as the articles available through the Home page of this blog.
+Author's note: I also recommend reading my articles, Your Identity in Christ, Fasting, Sins That Will Keep You From Heaven, To Sin or Not to Sin, The Forgotten Sin of Worldliness, The Kingdom of Darkness, Demonology 101, Pleasing the Lord, Success in God's Eyes, For the Glory of God Alone, Piercing the Darkness, Demons Disguised as Humans, Jesus Christ Descended into Hell, The Evil Nephilim Giants, Rock, Rap, and Reggae Music -- Five Divine Revelations, Alcohol and Cigarettes -- Ten Divine Revelations, Angelica Zambrano Hell and Heaven, and Godly Attire & Adornment -- Seven Divine Revelations, as well as the articles available through the Home page of this blog.
 You may access my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?